nestjsplus/config/README.md

 This is simple, but not terribly flexible.
 We'll explore more flexible options [below](#Dynamic-env-file-example).
-When using a static file path with `useFile`, the path is relative to the root directory for the project, or the root directory in which the app is running.
+When using a static file path with `useFile`, the path is relative to the root directory for the project, or the root directory in which the app is running (in test and production environments).
 For example, if the app currently has a structure like:
 ```bash
 myprojects
 ├── src